 If you want to learn how to write effective fight scenes, The Golden Compass is a great book to start with.
 The final duel between the Panserbjorne is an extended fight that has a beginning-middle-end structure, along with changes in pace and repeated use of a wide variety of literary devices.

 Here are some other types of examples of action that you should know.

 Any movie with Jason Statham, Dwayne Johnson, or Sylvester Stallone.
 With very few exceptions, these movies have a combination of fast-paced action, relatively simple characters, and a strong archetypal hero who saves the world (or at least his loved ones) from whatever danger is looming.
 Hundreds of movies have been made in this genre, and when you analyze them they are extremely similar.

-Video games are a great medium for telling action stories, especially in the RPG genre.
+Video games are a great medium for telling action stories, especially in the Role Playing games (RPG) genre.
 RPGs give you the opportunity to create your own hero, which allows you to immerse yourself more fully in the story.
 Of course, the character options are extremely archetypal: in many RPGs, you can choose the fighter/slayer archetype (warrior, barbarian, etc.), the trickster archetype (rogue, thief, sorcerer), the healer archetype (cleric), and many others.
 Like action movies, these games also have a fairly black-and-white moral system, though you may have the choice to play a character on either side.